smart-edge-open/specs/architecture.md

 ![LTE end-to-end setup](arch-images/openness_epc.png)

 OpenNESS Reference solution provides framework for managing multiple Edge nodes through centralized OpenNESS controller.
-In case of co-located EPC userplane and edge node deployment models, LTE user plane elements can be controlled through VIM infrastructure provided by OpenNESS reference solution.
+In case of co-located EPC userplane and edge node deployment models, LTE user plane elements can be controlled through NFV infrastructure provided by OpenNESS reference solution.
 OpenNESS suggests HTTP based REST APIs to configure and manage the LTE userplane components through the centralized Edge controller.
 LTE network Operator’s Operation and Maintenance (OAM) elements can consume these APIs to open an interface for the Edge controllers to communicate for the management of userplane nodes launched at the Edge nodes.
 It is being implicitly understood that OAM agent communication with EPC core components is always an implementation dependent from vendor to vendor in different operator’s environments.

 ![LTE EPC Configuration](arch-images/openness_epcconfig.png)